Laurie Bellotti

 Laurie Bellotti (born 28 February 1976) is a former Australian rules footballer who played with the West Coast Eagles in the Australian Football League (AFL).

-An Indigenous Australian, Bellotti was a utility player who hailed had excelled at basketball back home in Carnarvon.
+An Indigenous Australian, Bellotti was a utility player who had excelled at basketball back home in Carnarvon.
 He was a member of the Claremont Colts premiership side of 1996 and played a full season for the seniors in 1998.

 Bellotti played 15 games for the Eagles in 1999, as a rookie, but was promoted from the rookie list after the season ended.
 He appeared in only nine more games in the AFL and finished his career at West Perth.